apereo/cas/docs/cas-server-documentation/services/Service-Access-Strategy-ABAC-Activation.md

 | `service`           | The `Service` object representing the current application request.                       |
 | `registeredService` | The registered service definition in CAS that is mapped to the `Service`.                |

-### External Groovy

-You could also outsource the Groovy script to an external file:
+Alternatively, you could also outsource the Groovy script to an external file:

 ```json
 {